Queen Elizabeth Allegedly Condemned Camilla For Affair With Charles, Called Her ‘Wicked,’ ‘People’ Reports

-Queen Elizabeth was revealed to be not a big fan of Camilla Parker-Bowles.
+Queen Elizabeth was revealed to not be a big fan of Camilla Parker-Bowles.
 Reports claimed that Her Majesty’s resentment for the Duchess of Cornwall goes way back to the time when Prince Charles and Princess Diana’s marriage fell apart due to the love affair scandal.

 As reported by Daily Mail, this real situation between Queen Elizabeth and Camilla has been exposed through Tom Bower’s new book entitled Rebel Prince: The Power, Passion and Defiance of Prince Charles.
 The British journalist detailed how the two women’s relationship is far from what people are seeing from the outside.
 In fact, Bower described the royal’s treatment of Camilla as a “cold war.”